MahApps/mahapps.com/input/docs/controls/metrowindow.md

 The `MetroWindow` is the main entry point of `MahApps` and replaces the normal `Window` to get the `MahApps` styles and themes to be work.

-If you don't know how to start with this one then you can go to the [Quick Start](/docs/guides/quick-start) section.
+If you don't know how to start with this then you can read the [Quick Start](/docs/guides/quick-start) section.

 # Window borders

 The `MetroWindow` can be used with different borders.
-You can change it by using the `BorderBrush`, `GlowBrush` and `BorderThickness`.
+You can change the behavior by using the `BorderBrush`, `GlowBrush` and `BorderThickness` properties.

 # Normal Border

+A window with a normal border can be achieved by using the `BorderBrush` and `BorderThickness` property.

 ```xml
 <Controls:MetroWindow x:Class="MahApps.Metro.Simple.Demo.MainWindow"